Skip to main content

 Step 10 - Image 2

-Use the point of a spudger to pry up and disconnect the fingerprint connector from its socket.
+Use the point of a spudger to carefully flip up the black lock bar on the fingerprint sensor's ZIF socket.

 Step 11: Remove the back cover